mjf1406/worksheet-generators/README.md

   - features
     - [ ] award points
       - [ ] to a single student
-        - clicking on the student opens a dialog with a grid list of all behaviors, with positive and needs work as tabs
+        - [x] clicking on the student opens a dialog with a grid list of all behaviors, with positive and needs work as tabs
-        - also need a quantity that defaults to 1
+        - [ ] need a quantity that defaults to 1
-      - [ ] to selected students
+      - [x] to selected students
-        - there is a select button at the top of the page that allows the grid list of students to be selected
-      - [ ] to a group of students
-        - clicking on a group opens a new page that only shows students from that page
-      - [ ] the the whole class
       - [ ] streaks are tracked for each student, and the teacher is alerted
         - [ ] off days should be declared in the settings, so they are excluded from breaking streaks
     - [ ] positive and negative behavior
-      - [ ] user can create them, setting an icon, name, and point value
+      - [x] user can create them, setting an icon, name, and point value
       - [ ] user can edit
       - [ ] user can delete
     - [ ] redemption items